 *The Social Model of Disability holds that people are disabled by barriers in society, not by their impairment or difference.

-The course is suitable for emerging writers looking to expand their writing toolkit, and more experienced writers looking to reinvent their protagonists.
-The course is relevant for writers of all genres, including poetry, prose, non-fiction and scriptwriting.
+The course is suitable for highly committed emerging writers looking to expand their writing toolkit, and more experienced writers looking to reinvent their protagonists.
+The masterclass course is relevant for writers of all genres, including poetry, prose, non-fiction and scriptwriting.

 The course will be delivered in English.
 However, we welcome writers who primarily write in Welsh to join, as the skills and craft you will learn on the course will apply to creative writing in all languages.
 For Deaf writers, we will discuss your access needs, and ensure that BSL interpretation will be provided, or a live captioning service – depending on your preference.